VCP ScannerFree US Stock Screener & Financial AnalysisFree US Stock Screener

 Is NextEra Energy, Inc. (NEE) stock overvalued in 2026?

-NEE trades at 23.8x times forward earnings.
-The stock trades at a notable premium to the broad market, which is typical for businesses with strong free cash flow and above-average growth expectations.
-Based on current multiples versus the peer group, the relative model signals overvalued.
+NEE trades at 21.4x times forward earnings.
+The stock's valuation is broadly in line with the broader market.
+Based on current multiples versus the peer group, the relative model signals slightly expensive versus peers.
 Whether the stock is over or undervalued ultimately depends on whether consensus earnings estimates are achievable.

 04